Zoning Board of Adjustment

 Zoning Board Secretary: zoningboard@bradfordnh.org

-The Zoning Board of Adjustment meets at the Bradford Area Community Center (lower level) at 7:00 pm the first Wednesday of each month.
+The Zoning Board of Adjustment meets at the Bradford Town Hall at 7:00 pm on the first Wednesday of each month.

 The Bradford Zoning Ordinance and New Hampshire statutes authorize the board to grant Special Exception, Variances, and hear appeals from Administrative Decisions.
 The need for an appeal is referenced by the Building Inspector during the building permit process.
 Information is available at the Town Hall.